gregordecristoforo/rse-presentations/2022-rse-intro.md

 # What we offer (2/3)

-- Advice about whether to use YAML or CSV or JSON or TOML or something else

-- .emph[Packaging and sharing] software
+- Making code more .emph[reproducible and reusable]

-- Help with .emph[pip, PyPI, and Conda]
+  - Help with .emph[version control] (Git, GitHub, and GitLab)

-- Help .emph[publishing your code]

-- Improving .emph[scaling, CPU, and memory footprint] of research codes

-- Help with .emph[modularizing your code]
+  - Help with organization of reusable and reproducible Jupyter .emph[notebooks and Binder]

-- Consulting and help with .emph[web development] (static websites, JavaScript, HTML, CSS frameworks)
+- Advice and help how to best .emph[document code]

 ---